Stressed? How To Deal With Unexpected Stress | And 5 Easy Self-Care Tips To Relax.

 I wish it were possible to create a life free of stress.
 Perhaps though, the contrast that is brought to light through stressful events and the opportunities for growth are an important part of our personal evolution.
 We know life will continue to occasionally toss lemons our way.
 I believe the best way to prepare for it is to have our support system in place, have a game plan template, and a well-developed arsenal of stress-reducing self-care regimes in our toolbox.

-xx Sarah
+Sarah Voiles

 Previous